 ARTICLE 46. - DUES DEDUCTIONS

-46.1 The District shall deduct from each regular paycheck and remit to OCEA the dues, initiation fees and assessments for each employee who voluntarily authorizes such deduction in writing.
+46.1 OC San shall deduct from each regular paycheck and remit to OCEA the dues, initiation fees and assessments for each employee who voluntarily authorizes such deduction in writing.
 Such authorizations must be filed by the end of the pay period prior to the period for which the deduction is requested.

-46.2 The District shall provide the OCEA a quarterly list of the names of those employees for whom it has made deductions.
-In addition, the District shall provide the names and addresses of new employees and the names of employees who have terminated within the previous quarter.
+46.2 OC San shall provide the OCEA a quarterly list of the names of those employees for whom it has made deductions.
+In addition, OC San shall provide the names and addresses of new employees and the names of employees who have terminated within the previous quarter.

 ARTICLE 47.